amenu4aie2/Smart-Home-System-Programming-Exercise/readme.md

 ## Demo

-Check out our demo video to see the Smart Home System Simulation in action:
+Check out our demo video to see the Smart Home System Simulation in action

 [Watch Demo Video](docs/videos/demo.mkv)